 I play a lot of Bretons in Skyrim.
 I have played other races in the Elder Scrolls games, but by far the Bretons are my favorite.
-In this article I’m just going to go over why I enjoy playing this particular race and some of the gameplays I’ve done with them.
+In this article I’m just going to go over why I enjoy playing this particular race and some game plays I’ve done with them.

-Now that we’ve established a general history (click the links to get more in depth), we can go on to the Bretons.
 As the Nedes expanded throughout the land in the Merethic Era, they eventually come to an area that will later be known as High Rock.
 Sometime later a group of Aldmer (or Altmer depending on the source) under the name of the Direnni clan, also made their way to High Rock.
-With their superior culture they naturally had the advantage and made full use of this fact by pushing the Nedes into poverty, servitude, and slavery.
+With their superior culture they pushed the Nedes into poverty, servitude, and slavery.
 Many injustices were done to the Nedes in High Rock, including the use of them as concubines.
 After a few generations, it was clear from the mixed breeding that there was a new race being born which had special abilities.
-Eventually, the Direnni allowed those of mixed blood to take higher positions than their Nedic relatives because they were part elven, but they were restricted from marriage to a mer to keep elven bloodlines pure.

-The Bretons started out as a Nedic civilization, worshiping the constellations of Nirn and mysterious beings called The Celestials.
-They kept little in the way of their Nedic roots, being more inspired by their elven ancestors due to their affinity for all things arcane.
+At first the Bretons started out as a Nedic civilization, worshiping the constellations of Nirn and mysterious beings called The Celestials.
+As they expanded they became more inspired by their elven ancestors due to the Breton’s affinity for all things arcane.
 Most Bretons have adopted the new pantheon of the Divines created by the Alessian Order to combine both Elven and Nordic traditions, but all known religions of Tamriel still focus greatly on the constellations.

 Their culture is best described by UESP Wiki’s article on the subject :